 Mid Michigan College is a two-year public community college.
 The College has two primary campus locations.
 The Harrison Campus is located at 1375 S. Clare Avenue on the corner of Clare Avenue and Mannsiding Road.
 It sits on 560 acres in Harrison, Michigan which is the County Seat of Clare County.
 Mid Michigan College also operates a 44-acre campus in Mt.
 Pleasant, Michigan located at 2600 S. Summerton Road, on the corner of Summerton and Broadway Streets.
 In an effort to bring classes closer to rural areas and high school students, Mid also offers classes at various off-campus sites across central Michigan.
-For the 2023-24 academic year, Memorandums of Understanding are in place with Alma High School, Big Rapids Public Schools, Cass City Public Schools, Clare Public Schools, Clare Gladwin Regional Education Service District, Clinton County Regional Educational Service Agency, Farwell Public Schools, Huron Intermediate School District, Ithaca Public Schools, Lake City Area Schools, Marlette Community Schools, Mecosta-Osceola Intermediate School District, Reed City Public Schools, Shepherd Public Schools, Tuscola Intermediate School District and Vassar Public Schools.
+For the 2024-25 academic year, Memorandums of Understanding are in place with Alma High School, Big Rapids Public Schools, Cass City Public Schools, Clare Public Schools, Clare Gladwin Regional Education Service District, Clinton County Regional Educational Service Agency, Farwell High School, Huron Intermediate School District, Ithaca Public Schools, Lake City Area Schools, Marlette Community Schools, Mecosta-Osceola Intermediate School District, Reed City Public Schools, Shepherd Public Schools, and Tuscola Intermediate School District.
 Agreements are also in place with Morey Courts and Riverwood Bowling and Golf in Mt.
 Pleasant, MI where the Mid Michigan College Laker Basketball and Bowling Teams practice and hold events.
-Our baseball and softball programs utilize Coleman Little League fields and Shepherd High School Sports Complex for baseball and softball.
+Our baseball and softball programs utilize Coleman Little League fields, Shepherd High School Sports Complex, Beal City High School, and Mt.
+Pleasant High School.
+Mid also has agreements in place with Camp Rotary, Black Creek Conservation Club, and Reed City Sportsman Club for clay-target.
 No students reside on campus as the College does not have residential living locations.

-Mid Michigan College's Fall 2023 enrollment was approximately 3,400 students.
-Of these, 49% were returning students, 23% were dual-enrolled, 17% were first-time freshman, and 9% were transfers.
-The average student age is 21 1⁄2 years.
-The largest portion of credit hours are taken online at 47%.
-The employee population consists of 146 full-time, 69 part-time, 12 working retired and 203 EDU Staff.
+Mid Michigan College's Fall 2024 enrollment was approximately 3696 students.
+Of these, 37% were returning students, 41% were dual-enrolled, 14% were first-time freshman, and 7% were transfers.
+The average student age is 21.5 years.
+The largest portion of credit hours are taken online at 48%.
+The employee population consists of 145 full-time, 44 part-time, 11 working retired and 189 EDU Staff.